varvet/pundit/README.md

 Of course, this is just an example.
 Pundit is agnostic as to how you implement your error messaging.

-## Deep error messages customisation
+## Multiple error messages per one policy action

-If you have different authorization deny reasons you want to inform user with descriptive message then:
+If there are multiple reasons that authorization can be denied, you can show different messages by raising exceptions in your policy:

 In your policy class raise `Pundit::NotAuthorizedError` with custom error message or I18n key in `reason` argument: